back to top

 Goyal also handed over a cheque of USD 1,90,000 (around Rs 1.27 crore) to Bruno Leingkone Tau as an assistance for providing ICT (informational and communications ) equipment to 76 schools of Vanuatu.

-Vanuatu acknowledged the assistance saying it will contribute to the development of education sector in the island nation, and also welcomed India's commitment for strengthening bilateral ties through this first-ever ministerial visit, the release said.
+Vanuatu acknowledged the assistance saying it will contribute to the development of sector in the island nation, and also welcomed India's commitment for strengthening bilateral ties through this first-ever ministerial visit, the release said.

 Further, Goyal announced that LED bulbs and other energy efficient equipment worth USD 2,00,000 will be supplied from India to Vanuatu, it said.